rortizv/rortizv/README.md

 ### Hi there 👋

-My name is Rafael, I'm a passionate software developer with over 2 years of experience, working on the creation of friendly user interfaces, components and applications with web technologies; developing solutions that consume and interact with services and reusable components based on standards, designs and guidelines derived from requirements and good practices.
+My name is Rafael, I'm a Software engineer passionate about code and development of client-side (frontend) applications with more than 2 years experience working on creating user interfaces and components with modern web technologies; interacting with APIs, web services, developing reusable components based on standards, user interface designs and guidelines, and developing solutions to new requirements on backend side.

 - 💬 Ask me about how to cook pasta carbonara or margaretha.